aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 Finding the index of any node involves gathering all child nodes of the element’s type from the parent node then using the NodeCollection.IndexOf method to find the index of the desired node in the collection.

-### Find the Index of Table in a Document {#find-the-index-of-table-in-a-document}
+### Find Table Index in a Document {#find-the-index-of-table-in-a-document}

-The code example given below shows how to retrieve the index of a table in the document.
+The code example given below demonstrates how to retrieve the index of a table in the document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-FindingIndex-RetrieveTableIndex.cs" >}}

-### Find the Index of a Row in a Table {#find-the-index-of-a-row-in-a-table}
+### Find Row Index in a Table {#find-the-index-of-a-row-in-a-table}

 The code example given below demonstrates how to retrieve the index of a row in a table.